LEARN-LK/IAM/IDPonUbuntu.md

        ```

        (This will indicate to IdP to store the data collected by User Consent into the "**StorageRecords**" table)

+  ## To be Continued....

+COPY FROM ORIGINAL DOCUMENT BY Marco Malavolti (marco.malavolti@garr.it)

 8. Connect the openLDAP to the IdP to allow the authentication of the users:
    * ```vim /opt/shibboleth-idp/conf/ldap.properties```